LuanSergio/UmbraDex/README.md

 ### What is this project?

 I'm a huge Pokémon fan, just like most of us '90s and early '20s kids.
 Upon discovering [PokeAPI](https://pokeapi.co/), an open-source Pokémon project containing a lot of Pokémon data in form of an API, I felt inspired to embark on this project.
 Originally, my goal was to amp up my skills in handling HTTP requests and simultaneously delve deeper into React and TypeScript.
-During the project development I decided to to revamp it, opting for GraphQL and Next.js to elevate it into a more robust and refined application.
+During the project development, I decided to revamp it, opting for GraphQL and Next.js to elevate it into a more robust and refined application.

 ## :art: Layout: